GAME CLEAR No. 180 -- Arzette: The Jewel of Faramore

 Its story, too, is similar.
 A wizard informs the royal family that the evil Daimur has apparently escaped the book Princess Arzette sealed him in a decade ago.
 The eponymous Jewel of Faramore provided the power to seal him therein in the first place, and now Daimur has separated it into five fragments that he has entrusted to his toughest underlings.
 Arzette sets out to recover the fragments and deal with Daimur again, this time hopefully for good.

 It draws a lot from the plot and setting of Link: The Faces of Evil, but it can get away with that in a way that Link’s game could not.
 Owing, I imagine, to the limits of the licensing deal worked out with Nintendo, the Zelda CD-i games do not take place in Hyrule.
 They instead involve Link and Zelda going on quests to save other regions known as Koridai and Gamelon respectively.
 They also feature an absolute bevvy of original characters with no ties to the source games.
-These differences were natural (and understable) objects of criticism for the games, but Arzette is bound by no such hallowed canon.
+These differences were natural (and understandable) objects of criticism for the games, but Arzette is bound by no such hallowed canon.
 In fact, copying some of the plot devices and filling its world with a bunch of weirdos is faithful to the material it’s based on, so it works.
 Critically, it also helps that the game’s plot ultimately subverts expectations and makes an effort to set the would-be franchise on its own course should a sequel ever happen.

 The gameplay takes a similar “lean in, but improve” approach.
 Fundamentally, it’s a side-scrolling, jump-and-slash adventure across a dozenish levels.
 It involves getting new weapons and powerups that may be useful in future or past levels (I will not refer to any bounty/vampire hunters to describe this concept) in order to ultimately gather the aforementioned jewel fragments with which to take on the final boss.
 Side quests are peppered about (and given by weird little guys with their fully voice acted animated cutscenes) that are not strictly required but do surely award items that will help Arzette considerably on her way.
 It’s a pretty standard concept, but the Zelda games mostly failed in the implementation thereof.
 Arzette, fortunately, avoids the issues that plagued those games nearly every step of the way.